Players and shared storytelling

 - 10 or more: Success

 - Guarded: On a Failure roll, regain the spent points.
 A 12 is required for a full Success.
 Blunders count as Partial Success.

 - Cursed: Spent points are worth double.
 On a Failure, lose all remaining points.
 On a Blunder, gain one Hurt.

 - Skilled: Spend points after rolling.
-On a Failure, consequences will be harsh and no Adversity Tokens are awarded.
+All rolls are Critical, and no Adversity Tokens are awarded for Failure.

 - Forced: Spend up to 3 Vitality points, worth double, on the roll.

 When a Traveller finds themself in a safe place, with food, drink, and shelter, they will rest.
 Resting is a passive activity, a Traveller can continue to go on about their business, as long as they're out of harm's way and not overly exerting themself.
 Resting for a day or so allows the Traveller to regain lost Core stat points and some Vitality.

 - Regain any spent Core stat points.